 Landlords are responsible for making sure that you are aware of potential hazards on the property and to act properly to make them safe for tenants.

-What do I do in an automobile accident?
+Q: What do I do in an automobile crashes?

 Answer: Assist the injured, call police, do not move the vehicle, identify eyewitnesses, seek medical treatment if injured, insist on a written police report, consult your attorney before giving statement adjusters.